theomi/API-2021-UDP-Orchestra/README.md

 * **You can work in groups of 2 students**.
 * It is up to you if you want to fork this repo, or if you prefer to work in a private repo.
 However, you have to **use exactly the same directory structure for the validation procedure to work**.
 * We expect that you will have more issues and questions than with other labs (because we have a left some questions open on purpose).
 Please ask your questions on Teams, so that everyone in the class can benefit from the discussion.
+* ⚠️ You will have to answer questions and send a log file that proves that your project is working [here](https://forms.gle/6SM7cu4cYhNsRvqX8).

 ## Objectives